I-am-Sakthivel/solver/README.md

 # solver
 This is an LLM app.
 That takes a riddle/limeric and solves it.
-TO run this, you would need an API key
+TO run this, you would need an API key and uv.